antor44/livestream_video/README.md

 You can select your preferred context level from the new dropdown menu in the "Online translation" section of the UI.

+> **Important Note on Models**
+>
-**Important Note on Models:** While many models like `gemini-3-flash-preview` or `gemma` families have generous free tiers, advanced models such as **`gemini-3.1-pro`** are typically available only under the **paid tier** of the Gemini API.
-The paid API is a pay per use service, if you don't use it you don't pay.
-Please check your billing status if you intend to use Pro models.
-Under normal use, the cost would be no more than a few cents per day, even with heavy use.
+> While many models such as `gemini-3-flash-preview` or the `gemma` family offer generous free tiers, advanced models like **`gemini-3.1-pro`** are typically available only through the **paid tier** of the Gemini API.
+>
+> The paid API operates on a **pay-per-use basis**: if you don't use it, you don't pay.
+Please check your billing status if you plan to use Pro models or expect intensive usage of Flash models.
+>
+> Under normal usage, the cost is typically **no more than a few cents per day**, even with relatively heavy use.

 **Model Recommendations for High-Quality Subtitles (Long Media):**